-Competencies Core (2) Elective (15) Core units: AHCWHS201 - Participate in work health and safety processes AHCWRK204 - Work effectively in the industry AHCWRK209 - Participate in environmentally sustainable work practices Elective Group A: AHCCHM201 - Apply chemicals under supervision AHCINF205 - Carry out basic electric fencing operations AHCINF202 - Install, maintain and repair farm fencing AHCINF203 - Maintain properties and structures AHCLSK204 - Carry out regular livestock observation Elective Group A cont: AHCLSK205 - Handle livestock using basic techniques AHCLSK206 - Identify and mark livestock AHCLSK207 - Load and unload livestock AHCLSK209 - Monitor water supplies AHCLSK210 - Muster and move livestock AHCLSK211 - Provide feed for livestock AHCLSK211 - Provide feed for livestock AHCURK201 - Observe and Report on weather AHCWRK205 - Participate in workplace communications AHCWRK207 - Collect and record production data Elective Group B: AHCLSK201 - Assist with feeding in a production system
+Competencies Core (4) Elective (12) Core units: AHCWHS202 - Participate in work health and safety processes AHCWRK212 - Work effectively in the industry AHCWRK211 - Participate in environmentally sustainable work practices AHCWRK213 - Participate in workplace communications Elective Group A: AHCCHM201 - Apply chemicals under supervision AHCINF205 - Carry out basic electric fencing operations AHCINF206 - Install, maintain and repair farm fencing AHCINF207 - Maintain properties and structures AHCLSK204 - Carry out regular livestock observation Elective Group A cont: AHCLSK205 - Handle livestock using basic techniques AHCLSK206 - Identify and mark livestock AHCLSK209 - Monitor water supplies AHCLSK210 - Muster and move livestock AHCLSK211 - Provide feed for livestock AHCWRK210 - Observe and report on weather AHCWRK215 - Collect and record production data

 Students must be prepared to "get their hands dirty".
 The assessment criteria and assessment methods are stated in each unit of competency.
 Competence will be achieved when the learner can successfully complete the learning outcomes.
-All successful units of competency will be recorded with a Certificate I possibly being completed.
 Part-completion of the course will result in the student being issued with a Statement listing industry competency standards in which the student has demonstrated competence.
 The course allows for the recognition of a student's prior learning (referred to as "RPL") should the student proceed into a TAFE program incorporating units of competency already determined as competent while at secondary school.